 21, however, the certificate you receive from me is valid for 365 days.
 So if you're 20 years old, you can take my course and submit your application for a permit to carry on your 21st birthday.

 Yes.
 I encourage you to have your young ones trained in firearm safety.
-In accordance with Iowa law, the minor has to be 14 years or older and accompained by a responsible adult.

 I hate to burst your bubble, but knock down power is a myth.
 There is no bullet that can take someone off their feet, it's simple physics.
 Don't believe me?.
 Google search the Myth Busters episode or ask a combat veteran.
 However, with proper shot placement, any caliber will do.